artainmo/web-development/mobile/swift/README.md

 **Constants** are variable containing an immutable value, they are used as a safety measure and declared with keyword let, `let variable`.

+**Optionals** are variable that may contain a nil value.
+They are declared with a '?' at end of type.
+For example a string that could equal nil would be an optional and declared like this `var variable3: String?`.

 ### Conditionals
 An **if** statement is used to execute some code when a condition is true, **else if** when prior conditions were false but current one is true, **else** statement is used to execute code if prior conditions were false.
 ```